 Lumpers and splitters.

 Some people want only a few categories, like dogs and cats.
 The trouble with this is that Poodles are very different from Rottweilers.
 The house cat sitting on my desk is nowhere near like a Lion.
 So while we want to be specific about a mental, emotional or behavioral disorder someone might have, we also want to avoid creating several billion mental illness descriptions, one for each person.

 Researchers and clinicians who notice these different clusters may become convinced that there are differences in symptoms that should be categorized as separate illnesses.
 For example, not all PTSD is alike.
 The PTSD that results from combat may show different features than the PTSD we see in battered women or abused children.
 Currently, they may all get a diagnosis of PTSD but there are different treatment approaches.
 Some clinicians have taken to referring to the form of PTSD that is the result of repeated abuse as “complex trauma” even though this is not officially a DSM diagnosis.

 Are behavioral disorders a mental illness?

 We see some similarities between drug and alcohol use disorders and some behaviors.
 Children and adolescents get some behavioral disorder diagnoses, things I sometimes refer to as “bad kid” diagnosis.
-But in adults not much in the way of behavior currently, meets criteria for a mental illness.
+But in adults not much in the way of behavior currently, meets the criteria for a mental illness.

 So far the only behavior that has gotten included in the Substance-Related and Addictive Disorders chapter is Gambling.
 Other behaviors, internet usage, compulsive gaming and pornography all have features that look like the loss of impulse control seen in Gambling.